AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 >[!NOTE]
 >
-> After clicking the **Refresh Service Credentials** button, the old credentials remain registered until they, but only the most recent set is available to be seen from the Developer Console at any one time.
+> After clicking the **Refresh Service Credentials** button, the old credentials remain registered until they expire, but only the most recent set is available to be seen from the Developer Console at any one time.

 ## Service Credentials Revocation {#service-credentials-revocation}